Haudenosaunee mythology: The De-oh-há-ko

-The Iroquois name De-oh-há-ko means Our Life or Our Supporters.
+The Haudenosaunee name De-oh-há-ko means Our Life or Our Supporters.
 Often called the Three Sisters, the De-oh-há-ko are the spirits of the corn, beans, and squash.

 In one variant of the myth of Ata-en-sic, the Three Sisters grew from her daughter Tekawerahkwa's dead body.
 According to this version, Ata-en-sic has a daughter named Tekawerahkwa, whom the west wind impregnates with Hah-gweh-di-yu and Hä-qweh-da-ět-gǎh.
 As Tekawerahkwa dies by childbirth, either she wishes for her body to sustain the people or Ata-en-sic sows on her grave the seeds she had brought when she fell to Earth, but never planted before.
 From Tekawerahkwa's body parts grow various crops: the spirits of the corn, beans, and squash come from her breasts, hands, and navel respectively; sunflowers from her legs; strawberries from her heart; tobacco from her head; and purple potatoes or sunchokes from her feet.

 The Three Sisters appear as beautiful maidens.
 They are fond of each other and like to live near each other.
 This is an analogy to the three plants which are historically interplanted.

-One day while O-na-tah, the spirit of the corn, is wandering alone, she is captured by the evil Hä-qweh-da-ět-gǎh.
+One day while O-na-tah, the spirit of the corn, is wandering alone, she is captured by Hä-qweh-da-ět-gǎh.
 Hä-qweh-da-ět-gǎh sends one of his monsters to devastate the fields, and the other sisters run away.
 Hä-qweh-da-ět-gǎh holds O-na-tah captive in darkness under the earth until a searching ray of sunlight reached the surface.
 Back on the Earth's surface, she weeps over the devastation to her fields and her abandonment by her sisters.
 She vows to never again leave her fields, which she guards alone, without her sisters.

-It is said that in 1779, the spirits of the Three Sisters visited Seneca Chief Handsome Lake as he wished to join the Iroquois lives lost to the US military's attacks.
-Inspired by the Three Sisters' visit, Handsome Lake returned to his community, re-teaching it the traditional Iroquois agricultural practices.
+It is said that in 1779, the spirits of the Three Sisters visited Seneca Chief Handsome Lake as he wished to join the Haudenosaunee lives lost to the US military's attacks.
+Inspired by the Three Sisters' visit, Handsome Lake returned to his community, re-teaching it the traditional Haudenosaunee agricultural practices.